bitnami/charts/bitnami/opensearch/README.md

 ## Persistence

-The [Bitnami Elasticsearch](https://github.com/bitnami/containers/tree/main/bitnami/elasticsearch) image stores the Elasticsearch data at the `/bitnami/elasticsearch/data` path of the container.
+The [Bitnami Opensearch](https://github.com/bitnami/containers/tree/main/bitnami/opensearch) image stores the Opensearch data at the `/bitnami/opensearch/data` path of the container.

 By default, the chart mounts a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) at this location.
 The volume is created using dynamic volume provisioning.
 See the [Parameters](#parameters) section to configure the PVC.